chingu-x/guides-faq/README.md

 	Possibility for search

 GUIDES
-	Preparing for the Voyage
-		Technical
-		Git/Github
-		Soft Skills
-			Growth Mindset
-			Basic Softskills
-			How to be a five star team-mate
-		Team Dynamics
-			Basic Understanding of Team Dynamics in Chingu
-		How standups & your reputation score works

 	Chingu Project Roadmap
 		Act 1 - Project Setup
 		Act 2 - Development
 		Act 3 - Closure

+	Preparing for the Voyage
+		Technical
+		Git/github
+		Soft Skills
+		How to be a five start team-mate

+		Team Dynamics Basics
+		How Standups & your reputation score work

 	Project Manager Prep
 		PM’s in Chingu and our unique context